dp87/Simple-PHP-Forecast.io/README.md

 $daily_data_array;
 ```

-Simply cicle through these to extract the information you are interested in.
+Simply loop through these to extract the information you are interested in.

 ## More documentation